 Never despise humble beginnings … I think Klaus would agree!

 He had a profound vision early on for what ski gear could be – and moved the company forward with the goal to make skiing better – more friendly.
 This has remained at the pulse of Klaus and Sport Obermeyer.
 Beyond the down parka, some of his many inventions include the two-pronged ski brake, dual layered ski boots, mirrored sunglasses, high alpine sunscreen, turtlenecks, and double lens goggles.
 He has not patented any of his inventions – in the firm belief that if you have a good idea – it should be free to make life better for people to enjoy.
 He believes if you have an opportunity to make a positive influence on someone else’s life – why not do it.

 Any day of the week, you will find Klaus swimming, playing tennis, biking, practicing Aikido, or skiing powder … and still he’s hands on at Sport Obermeyer.
 He says that if you don’t use it – you’ll lose it.
 Along with his upbeat demeanor and positive outlook on life – it’s his passion for skiing that make him such an infectious personality.
-Klaus just celebrated his 99th!
+Klaus just celebrated his 100th birthday!
 Happy Birthday Klaus!
 Klaus jokes that when he’s 103, he will have been skiing for 100 years!
 Thank you Mr. Obermeyer – for who you are and all that you do!

 “When you grow up you tend to get told that the world is the way it is – and you are to live your life inside that world – just try not to bash into the walls too much.
 Have a nice family .. have fun .. save a little money.
 That is a very limited life.